Capital Games and Growth Equilibria: Preliminaries

-Why is the use of expectation values and utility functions so ubiquitous in game theory, mechanism design, auction theory, decision theory, and economics more broadly?
-Part of the reason may be that in their seminal book ``The Theory of Games and Economic Behavior" ~\citeauthor{von2007theory} (VNM) proved what is called the Von Neumann–Morgenstern Utility Theorem.

-Suppose an individual is presented with a set of lotteries, where each \textit{lottery} is a probability distribution over a set of possible outcomes The VNM Utility Theorem is a statement about preferences over lotteries, where a lottery is a probability distribution over a set of possible outcomes.
-The theorem tells us that for any preference over lotteries that satisfies basic axioms, there is a way to assign real values, or ``utilities", to the outcomes of the lotteries such that the lotteries' expectation values characterize the preference relation.
+In their seminal book \textit{The Theory of Games and Economic Behavior} John von Neumann and Oskar Morgenstern (vNM) proved the von Neumann–Morgenstern Utility Theorem.
+The vNM Utility Theorem is a statement about preferences over lotteries, where a lottery is a discrete probability distribution over a given set of outcomes.
+The theorem tells us that for any ordinal preference over lotteries that satisfies basic axioms, there is a way to assign real values, or \textit{utilities}, to the outcomes of the lotteries such that the ordering of expectation values of utilities matches the preference relation.

-\paragraph{VNM Utility Theorem} Define a lottery to be a probability distribution over a set.
+\paragraph{vNM Utility Theorem} Define a lottery to be a discrete probability distribution over a set.
 We will denote that lottery $A$ is strictly preferred to lottery $B$ by $A \succ B$, indifference between the lotteries as $A \sim B$, and weak preference by $A \succeq B$.
 We now define four axioms that characterize preference relations.